19_803_full 2.jpg

 I have a Master's degree in Drama Therapy from New York University, and Bachelor's degrees in Theatre and Neuroscience from Muhlenberg College.
 Prior to joining DPS, I worked in nonprofit and private practice settings with a focus on the LGBTQ+ community, and also have experience working as an executive function coach.
 I am dedicated to crafting a collaborative therapeutic alliance, where the work is a mutual process that contributes to growth (whatever that looks like for you!).
 I'm curious, passionate about radical change and justice, and can laugh at almost everything, including myself.
 My pronouns are she/they.

-Gerri Connaught, LMSW
+Gerri Connaught, Ph.D., LMSW

 Deep in our hearts, we all share the need to be genuinely seen, heard, and understood.
 We all want to know that who we are, what we’ve experienced, and what we do matters.
 I believe that therapy is a place where we can show up fully as ourselves and feel seen, heard, and understood without judgment as we work towards being the best versions of ourselves.

-My previous clinical experience includes helping young adults and adolescents, military veterans, and college students deal with issues such as anxiety, depression, trauma, stress management, life transitions, and impostor syndrome.
+My goal as a therapist is to provide a welcoming and safe space where you can feel comfortable to be and express yourself, to have your voice heard, to process and work through any challenges you are facing, and to know that you are not alone as we work collaboratively together.
+I strive to create an environment where one can engage in self-reflection, self-exploration, growth, and healing.
+My clinical experience includes working with adults around issues such as anxiety, depression, trauma, life transitions, stress management, interpersonal relationships, identity concerns/exploration, racial trauma and discrimination, grief, and impostor syndrome.
 My approach can best be described as empathic, patient, humanistic, and strengths-based.
 I also practice with a social justice orientation in that I recognize the ways in which the social structures we are embedded in can contribute to experiences of oppression, trauma, and challenges with mental health, particularly among marginalized identities.
-I welcome working with individuals of all backgrounds and identities and am greatly committed to helping you thrive in all areas of your life.
+I welcome working with individuals and couples of all backgrounds and identities and am greatly committed to helping you thrive in all areas of your life.

 IMG_9176 (1).jpg